 And once again, you don’t need a computer science degree to become a software engineer.
 If you’re looking for an in-demand job, you should learn how to be a Software Engineer through boot camps and training programs.

-Despite the COVID-19 pandemic hammering numerous economies, demand for software engineers and digital marketers has remained steady, if not grown.
+Despite the COVID-19 pandemic hammering many economies, demand for software engineers and digital marketers has remained steady, if not grown.
 If you’re out of work due to COVID-19 or looking to switch careers, either field would be a sure bet to landing income.